The Seasons of Life

 There is a time for youth and family and there is a time for rest from those purposes.

-Mostly every business is closed and nearly everybody is with their families.
+Mostly every store is closed and nearly everybody is with their families.

-I remember being in France, in a small town in the Alps on Sunday.
+passing through a small town in the Alps on Sunday

-There was literally not a single one open.
+There was literally not a single business open.

-I have never seen that before in America.
+I had never seen that before in America.

-Every man needs rest from the worldly striving of his life.
+Every person needs rest from the worldly striving of his life.

-when a man at the height of his powers retires.
+when a man or woman at the height of their powers retires.